easypanel-io/website/docs/05-templates/filezilla/index.md

 ## Benefits

-- Cross-platform: FileZilla Client is available for Windows, macOS, and Linux, making it accessible to users on different operating systems.
+- Cross-Platform Compatibility: FileZilla Client is a cross-platform FTP, FTPS, and SFTP client, meaning it can be used on various operating systems without compatibility issues.
+- Intuitive User Interface: The app features an intuitive graphical user interface, making it easy for users to navigate and operate, regardless of their technical expertise.
-- Fast and reliable: FileZilla Client is known for its fast and reliable performance, allowing users to transfer files quickly and securely.
+- Fast and Reliable: FileZilla Client is known for its speed and reliability, ensuring efficient and uninterrupted file transfers.
-- FTP, FTPS, and SFTP support: FileZilla Client supports multiple file transfer protocols, including FTP, FTPS (FTP over SSL/TLS), and SFTP (SSH File Transfer Protocol).
-- Intuitive graphical user interface: FileZilla Client has an easy-to-use graphical user interface that allows users to navigate and manage their files effortlessly.

 ## Features

-- Multi-platform support: FileZilla Client is available for Windows, macOS, and Linux, ensuring compatibility with different operating systems.
-- File transfer protocols: FileZilla Client supports FTP, FTPS, and SFTP, providing users with flexibility in transferring files.
-- Drag and drop functionality: FileZilla Client allows users to easily transfer files by dragging and dropping them from their local machine to the remote server.
-- Site Manager: FileZilla Client includes a Site Manager feature that allows users to save and manage their FTP server connections for easy access.
-- File editing: FileZilla Client provides basic file editing capabilities, allowing users to edit files directly on the remote server.
+- Multi-Platform Awareness: The app utilizes the docker manifest for multi-platform awareness, allowing it to retrieve the correct image for your architecture.
+- Customizable Environment Variables: FileZilla Client offers customizable environment variables, enabling users to adjust settings such as internal port, HTTP Basic auth username and password, and more.
+- Lossless Mode: The app is capable of delivering a true lossless image at a high framerate to your web browser, ensuring the highest quality of image transmission.

 ## Links